defold/defold/README_ANDROID.md

 The android-support-v4.jar is apparently needed by our facebook api, and hopefully, we won't need to update that.

+### Facebook SDK

+Current SDK used is 4.7.0.
+It is located in `<defold>/packages/facebook/facebook-<fb-sdk-version>-armv7-android.tar.gz`.
+A patch to facebook's SDK is applied in order to run on Android API levels < 11. ***REMOVED***.

+Apply the patch by downloading the appropriate Facebook Android SDK (https://developers.facebook.com/docs/android/downloads/).
+Modify the source files as needed and build the sdk using the grade scripts bundled with the SDK.
+Copy `classes.jar` from `<fb-sdk-dir>/facebook/build/` directory to you facebook sdk package dir and rename it to `facebooksdk.jar`.

 ### Update build script

 Update the reference to the tar ball in `<defold>/scripts/build.py`